-Prerequisites: Be at least 17 years of age at the time of enrollment; be able to speak, write, and read English proficiently; be physically and emotionally capable of performing all functions and skills of an AEMT, possess maturity of judgment and sound moral character; provide documentation of current certification in BLS for Healthcare Providers and State of Iowa EMT-B or EMT certification.
+Prerequisites: Be at least 17 years of age at the time of enrollment; be able to speak, write, and read English proficiently; be physically and emotionally capable of performing all functions and skills of an AEMT, possess maturity of judgment and sound moral character; provide documentation of current certification in BLS for Healthcare Providers and State of Iowa EMT certification.
 A physical examination, immunization record, and background check are required prior to beginning the hospital or field clinical portion of the course.
 This course provides the student with the necessary knowledge and skills to perform advanced-level emergency care and transport.
 Course modules include preparatory, vascular access and medicine administration, function and development of the human body, pharmacology, airway management, patient assessment, medical emergencies, shock, trauma, special patient populations, and EMS operations.
 An additional 52 hours of hospital clinical and 48 hours of ambulance ride time is required.
-This course is approved for 8 semester hours of college credit.
 (68-45-100-0)